pusher/chameleon/README.md

 - Run `rake chameleon:publish`

 This rake task will publish a new version of Chameleon to the npm registry, push to RubyGems, and build a new version of the docs.

+## Fonts
+Our fonts are hosted on a CDN (see [global.scss](stylesheets/_global.scss)).
+If you're adding Chameleon in to a new project that sits on a new domain, then this will need to be added to the CORS config in the AWS S3 bucket.

 ## Documentation